What Is Hinge? The Dating App for People Who Hate Dating Apps

 Hinge does away with that.
 It specifically tells you how many people have liked you.
 When you get to their profile, a message will appear at the top showing what it was about you that they liked.
 You can then immediately hop into a chat with them, if you wish.

-It’s by no means perfect, but Hinge claim that that you are eight times more likely to go on a date with a Most Compatible match than anyone else.
+It’s by no means perfect, but Hinge claims that you are eight times more likely to go on a date with a Most Compatible match than anyone else.

 Your matches won’t go anywhere if you don’t chat with them.
-In an effort to reduce ghosting, Hinge tags chats with “Your Turn” to prompt you to begin chatting or when you haven’t responded.
+In an effort to reduce ghosting, Hinge tags chats with “Your Turn” to prompt you to begin chatting or remind you that you haven’t responded.

 If you share your phone number with a match, Hinge will follow up a few days later and ask if you went on a date and whether you’d meet them again.
-The data will be used to improve any future matches to try and pair you with similar people.
+The data will be used to improve any future matches to try to pair you with similar people.
+Apparently three out of four first dates on Hinge would like to see each other again.

-It’ll also link this data with cues like inactivity in the app or deletion of an account to signify a successful relationship.
-All of this improves Hinge’s formula—their aim is not to find people who like the exact same things, but pair you off based on related interests.
+Hinge also links this data with cues like inactivity in the app or deletion of an account to signify a successful relationship.
+All of this improves Hinge’s formula: the aim is not to find people who like the exact same things, but pair you off based on related interests.

 How to Use Hinge for Dating

 The app guides you through the process to create your profile.
-You upload up to six photos, answer three questions, then submit further information about yourself.
+You must upload six photos and answer three questions, then submit further information about yourself.
 The more information you provide, the more detailed the matches.
 You can also hide certain aspects from your profile if you like.

 You can then set your match preferences based on age range, distance, height, ethnicity, and religion.

-Hinge then shows you one profile at a time, mixing together their photos, answers, and personal info.
+Hinge then shows you one profile at a time, mixing together their photos, answers, and personal information.
 Press the “heart” icon next to something on their profile to comment on it and then hope they match back with you.
 Alternatively, press the red cross icon to move to the next profile.
+You can only like up to 10 people per day, so use those hearts wisely.

 Moving On From Hinge